Google SWOT Analysis & Recommendations

 3. Establish brick-and-mortar stores

-This SWOT analysis identifies the opportunity to develop new products to grow the technology business.
-For example, the company could broaden its product mix to include new smart devices that use existing products like Google Assistant.
-This external strategic factor supports the technology company’s growth not just through product development, but also through business diversification.
+This SWOT analysis points to the opportunity to develop new products to grow Alphabet’s technology business.
+For example, the company can broaden its product mix to include new smart devices that use existing products, like Google Assistant.
+This external strategic factor supports the technology company’s growth, not just through product development, but also through business diversification.
 In addition, this SWOT analysis considers the expansion of Google hardware usage as a growth opportunity.
-This external factor could increase consumer electronics sales and improve the profitability of complementary products.
-For example, higher market penetration of Chromebooks and Pixel devices could raise revenues and improve the usage of online services like the company’s cloud storage.
-The corporation also has the opportunity to strengthen its brand and market presence through stores similar to Apple’s brick-and-mortar presence.
-Brick-and-mortar stores could contribute to Google’s popularity and create immersive experiences that enhance customer experience quality.
-This aspect of the SWOT analysis indicates opportunities to strengthen the company’s competitive advantages and strategic positioning against other technology firms.
-Some adjustments in Google’s operations management may be needed for higher productivity to support approaches for these opportunities.
-Capitalizing on these opportunities is relevant to the fulfillment of Google’s corporate mission statement and corporate vision statement.
+This external factor can increase consumer electronics sales and improve the profitability of complementary products.
+For example, higher market penetration of Chromebooks and Pixel devices can raise revenues and improve the usage of online services, like the company’s cloud storage.
+Alphabet also has the opportunity to strengthen its brand and market presence through brick-and-mortar stores similar to Apple’s.
+Brick-and-mortar stores can contribute to Google’s popularity and create immersive experiences that enhance the quality of customer experience.
+This aspect of the SWOT analysis indicates opportunities to strengthen the company’s core competencies and strategic positioning against other technology firms.
+Some adjustments to Google’s (Alphabet’s) operations management may be needed for higher productivity to support approaches for these opportunities.
+Capitalizing on these opportunities is relevant to the fulfillment of Google’s (Alphabet’s) corporate mission statement and corporate vision statement.

 2. Regulations that restrict Google’s operations